Table of Contents

 Unconscious patient: Breath test

-You must work with your available senses:
+The responder must work with the senses:

 - Sight: Is their chest moving up and down?

 - Hearing: Can respiration be heard from the nose or mouth?

 - Feeling: Heave of the chest, air from breathing.